Alstonville, New South Wales: Interesting facts

 Andesanthus lepidotus 'Alstonville' is a small tree grown in many parts of Australia for its brilliant display of purple flowers in autumn.
 This variety along with the dwarf variety 'Jules' was developed by Ken Dunstan a resident of Alstonville, hence the name.

 The world's first commercial orchard of macadamia trees was planted in the early 1880s by Charles Staff at Rous Mill, on the Alstonville plateau, 7 km south west of the centre of town.

 Media

-Alstonville is serviced by a Christian radio station on FM 88.0 MHz, as well as the nearby local stations of 101.9 Paradise FM (Ballina), and 100.9 ZZZ FM (Lismore).
+Radio stations that cover Alstonville are ABC North Coast, 101.9 Paradise FM, River FM and Triple Z FM.

+Alstonville receives TV from SBS and ABC and the regional affiliates of Seven, Nine and WIN Television’s 10 Northern NSW.

+The local newspaper is The Northern Star.